Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 In emulsified and viscous food systems, carboxymethyl cellulose uses center on viscosity delivery, phase stability, and fat reduction.

-In salad dressings and vinaigrettes, CMC at 0.2%–0.6% prevents oil-water separation, contributes body, and stabilizes suspended particulates (herbs, spice fragments, vegetable pieces).
-In low-fat dressings specifically, CMC partially replaces the texture contribution of the removed fat.
+About salad dressings and vinaigrettes, CMC at 0.2%–0.6% prevents oil–water separation, and it therefore contributes body while also stabilizing suspended particulates such as herbs, spice fragments, and vegetable pieces.
+In addition, for low-fat dressings specifically, CMC partially replaces the texture contribution lost due to fat reduction, and it consequently helps maintain a creamy and appealing mouthfeel.

-In tomato-based sauces, pasta sauces, and gravies, CMC improves consistency and prevents water bleed during storage — particularly important in refrigerated and aseptic sauce products where separation during storage directly impacts perceived quality.
+Similarly, in tomato-based sauces, pasta sauces, and gravies, CMC improves consistency and prevents water bleed during storage.
+As a result, this function becomes particularly important in refrigerated and aseptic sauce products, where separation during storage directly affects perceived quality and consumer acceptance.

 In bakery fillings and fruit preparations, CMC controls water migration from the filling into the pastry or bread, extending product shelf life and maintaining clean bite characteristics.